koverholt/scaling-python-on-gcp/docs/medium.md

 ## Success!

-Congratulations! 🎉 You've successfully run the medium-scale computation example and calculated the normalized difference vegetation index (NDVI) on a satellite image from a notebook instance within GCP Vertex AI Workbench.
+Congratulations! 🎉 You've successfully run the medium-scale computation example and calculated the normalized difference vegetation index (NDVI) on 10 satellite images from a notebook instance within GCP Vertex AI Workbench.